srcworks-software/Cyckle-ai/.github/pull_request_template.md

 ---
-name: Generic
+name: Template
-about: If no other templates fit your criteria, use this.
+about: Contribute to Cyckle!
 title: ''
-labels: 'other'
+labels: ''
 assignees: ''

 ---